Sponge cake: Asian

 In the Philippines, sponge cakes and chiffon cakes were introduced during the Spanish period.
 They are known collectively as mamón.
 They are typically baked as cupcakes (torta), as loaves (taisan), or as cake rolls (pianono).
-Traditionally they are simply served with just butter (or margarine) and white sugar.
+Traditionally they are simply served with butter (or margarine) and white sugar.
 Variants of mamón also use unique ingredients, the most common being purple yam and pandan leaves which result in the ube cake and the buko pandan cake.
 Crispy cookie-like versions are known as mamón tostado and broas.

-Steamed sponge cakes like the ma lai gao are commonly found in Malaysia.
+Steamed sponge cakes such as the ma lai gao are commonly found in Malaysia.
 Chinese almond sponge is steamed and topped with boiled icing, chocolate, vegetables or fresh fruit.
 Korean sponge called saeng is usually made with rice flour and topped with whipped topping and fruit.
-Some Vietnamese varieties may have fresh herbs like mint, lemongrass or basil added to the batter, and be topped with caramelized tropical fruit.
+Some Vietnamese varieties may have fresh herbs such as mint, lemongrass or basil added to the batter, and be topped with caramelized tropical fruit.
 Milk and jaggery are added to sponge cake in India which is served with the creamy Sri Lankan speciality "avocado crazy".
 Western-style sponge cakes topped with whipped cream and strawberries are popular in Japan where sponge is also used as a base for cheesecakes.